6 Mistakes To Avoid Making On Bumble

 3. Treating Bumble Like It's Tinder

-Like I said, Bumble isn't Tinder, and was specifically designed to be something a bit different.
-So don't fall into the “swipe right to everyone” trap you may fall into when you're Tinder-ing, and don't sit and wait for someone else to make something happen; with Bumble, it is completely up to you.
+Like I said, Bumble isn't Tinder, and it was specifically designed to be something a bit different.
+So don't fall into the “swipe right to everyone” trap you may fall into when you're Tinder-ing, and don't sit and wait for someone else to make something happen.
+With Bumble, it is completely up to you — which, yes, can be scary.
 Wracking up matches for the sake of it also isn't an option, because not speaking to your matches means they won't be there the next day.
 Unlike Tinder, this app gives you little option but to get to know people, so embrace that!

 4. Forgetting About Their “Shake Back” Feature